-- (A) Expenses will be paid from gate receipts, to the extent available, in the following order: - (1) Taxes (state and local), if applicable - (2) Officials: Fee \$55 for the center Referee, \$45 for assistant referee.
-Mileage Allowance \$20 per official per contest.
+- (A) Expenses will be paid from gate receipts, to the extent available, in the following order: - (1) Taxes (state and local), if applicable - (2) Officials: Fee \$60 for the center referee, \$50 for assistant referee.
+Mileage Allowance - \$20 per official per day.
 Please see officials' fee information on page 84. - (3) Revenue Sharing (\$1 per ticket sold) - (4) Municipal facility, if necessary (not to exceed regular season charges) - (B) Net receipts after expenses will be divided as follows: - (1) 2/3 of net receipts to participating teams (not to exceed 1/3 of net receipts) - (a) Team travel (not to exceed 36 cents per mile both ways) - (b) Balance divided equally among participating schools

-(2) 1/3 of net receipts to ÅHSÅA
+(2) 1/3 of net receipts to AHSAA

-WINNING COACHES' RESPONSIBILITY: Coaches of first-round substate winners must post their scores online immediately and then report online their second-round match times and sites before Sunday, April 28, by 10:30 a.m.
+WINNING COACHES' RESPONSIBILITY: Coaches of first-round substate winners must post their scores online immediately and then report online their second-round match times and sites by Sunday, April 27, 10:30 a.m.

-Also, the coach of each first-round sub-state winner must immediately email a tournament roster (Form 50) to state tournament director Ralph Stone (Ralph.Stone@huntsvilleal.gov) for possible use in the state tournament program.
+Also, the coach of each first-round sub-state winner must immediately email a tournament roster from C2C (please include coach's cell number) to state tournament director Gina Conard (gina.conard@ huntsvilleal.gov) for possible use in the state tournament program.